BPMSoftwareSolutions/agentic-resume-tailor/docs/LOCAL_AI_AGENT.md

 - 🤖 **Natural Language Interaction**: Chat with OpenAI models directly from your terminal
 - 🔧 **Local Command Execution**: Execute system commands using the `run:` prefix
+- ⚡ **Auto-Execution**: Automatically detects and executes commands suggested by the AI (with confirmation)
 - 💾 **Persistent Memory**: Conversation history is saved and restored across sessions
 - 🔒 **Secure**: API keys are managed via environment variables
 - 🎯 **Simple Interface**: Easy-to-use command-line interface